Chapter Twenty-Five

 The ship wasn’t easy to see, despite being the largest craft ever to leave Earth’s gravity well.
 I was mostly controlling hijacked satellites that had been deployed by human hands, and their sensors were limited.

-But the craft’s size and speed weren’t the biggest factors for keeping it in sight, rather it was the backdrop of flames light from the city below.
+But the craft’s size and speed weren’t the biggest factors for keeping it in sight, rather it was the backdrop of flames and light from the city below.
 When Vision had left the Nexus and let Athena take over, Growth had gone all-out.
 It was a testament to Vision’s brilliance that her ship had managed to withstand the nuclear bombardment and ride the shockwaves ever-higher.

 “She was playing us all along,” came a voice from the realm.